A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Fish baked with mayonnaise

-Fish baked under the egg
+Fish baked with egg

 Fish baked in an omelette

-Solyanka from fish in a pan
+Fish solyanka in a frying pan

 Choryg Tver

-Carp fried in sour cream
+Crucian carp fried in sour cream

 Fish fried in Northern Russian style with cranberry juice and honey

-"Chestnuts" fish Ryazan
+“Chestnuts” fish in Ryazan style

 Fried fish stuffed with sprats